Manish9322/Monorepo/README.md

 ---

 ### Copyright Notice
-**Monorepo Maestro**
+**Monorepo**

 Copyright © 2024 Manish Sonawane.
 All rights reserved.

-This project, **Monorepo Maestro**, is a demonstration of a monorepo-based full-stack system.
+This project, **Monorepo**, is a demonstration of a monorepo-based full-stack system.
 Unauthorized use, modification, or distribution of the software or its components is prohibited unless explicitly stated under the terms of the license.

 By using or contributing to this project, you agree to comply with the terms and conditions defined in the license.
 You may use the software for personal or educational purposes, provided that proper credit is given to the original author.